ryanong/thegame/README.md

 You really don't want to know what this is unless you figure it out yourself.

 ### You just lost the game....
-Probably....
-Not for the reason you think though.
+But you can still Win!....

 The Game is called Quine
 Rules of "Quine"